 Environmental Remediation.
 In October 2004, the Company acquired 229 acres of real property, known as the International Paper site, as an alternative site to build Presque Isle Downs.
-In connection with the acquisition of the International Paper site, the Company entered into a consent order and decree (the "Consent Order") with the PaDEP and International Paper insulating us from liability for certain pre-existing contamination, subject to compliance with the Consent Order, which included a proposed environmental remediation plan for the site, which was tied specifically to the use of the property as a racetrack.
+In connection with the acquisition of the International Paper site, the Company entered into a consent order and decree (the "Consent Order") with the Pennsylvania Department of Environmental Protection ("PaDEP") and International Paper insulating us from liability for certain pre-existing contamination, subject to compliance with the Consent Order, which included a proposed environmental remediation plan for the site, which was tied specifically to the use of the property as a racetrack.
 The proposed environmental remediation plan in the Consent Order was based upon a "baseline environmental report" and management estimated that such remediation would be subsumed within the cost of developing the property as a racetrack.
 The racetrack was never developed at this site.
-In October 2005, the Company sold 205 acres to GEIDC who assumed primary responsibility for the remediation obligations under the Consent Order relating to the property they acquired.
-However, the Company also purchased an Environmental Risk Insurance Policy in the amount of \$10.0 million with respect to the property, which was renewed in October 2015 for a period of one year.
-The Company believes that the insurance coverage is in excess of any exposure that we may have in this matter.
+In October 2005, the Company sold 205 acres to GEIDC who assumed primary responsibility for the remediation obligations under the Consent Order relating to the "South Yard and the Dunn Brickyard" parcels they acquired.
+However, the Company was advised by the PaDEP that it was not released from its liability and responsibility under the Consent Order for the "Main Site" parcel as its remediation was undertaken by the Company prior to the sale to GEIDC and nearly complete.
+Pursuant to the sale, the Company purchased an Environmental Risk Insurance Policy in the amount of \$10.0 million with respect to the property.
+The Company secured an Act 2 Release of Liability for the Main Site on January 6, 2006.
+GEIDC subsequently obtained Act 2 releases for the South Yard and Dunn Brickyard parcels on March 26, 2013 and January 17, 2014, respectively.
+In October 2015, the Company renewed the insurance policy for a period of one year to seek an expert opinion regarding any continuing liability regarding the property.
+Having received such an opinion, the Company elected to no long